 To speed up the process, I usually prepare my toppings beforehand while the sweet potato buns and patties are in the oven.
 I rinse and assemble lettuce, chop tomatoes, and slice up avocados to use as my toppings.
 You can add other desired toppings as well.

-I have added ranch into the equation before and loved it (I am a huge ranch girl, but test it out before adding it!)
-As soon as the timer goes off, you are ready to assemble your burgers with desired toppings and enjoy your mindful, yet delicious meal!
+I had added ranch into the equation before and loved it (I am a huge ranch girl, but test it out before adding it!)
+As soon as the timer goes off, you are ready to assemble your burgers with desired toppings and enjoy your mindful yet delicious meal!

 Sweet Potato Turkey Burgers